mhenson1989/stock-analysis/README.md

 1. *What the advantages or disadvantages of refactoring code?*
-	- Though refactoring the stock analysis code shaved time from my macro, I would argue that ultimately the time spent refactoring the code, did not save an abundant amount of time on the project overall.
-I could see how in a significantly larger script, it would be advantageous to refactor the code to create a more streamlined, efficient and readable script, however, the original script for our All Stocks Analysis was not overly complicated.
-When looking at refactoring it for more efficient code, I found that the steps were largely a duplication of the original code with a reliance on the tickerIndex.
-Though the tickerIndex was intended to simplify the for loops and conditionals, I found the nested loops to be overall, more difficult to comprehend than the original code.
+	- When considering refactoring code, one advantage is to streamline the overall time spent analyzing the data.
+In this case, my run time was decreased by a quotient of 12 because I eliminated the nested loops and allowed the code to run through 3,014 lines versus approximately 36,000.
+I do think there's a cost time versus reward consideration when thinking about refactoring code.
+As an example, this refactoring process took me a full week to code and change my run time from a second to a little less than half a second.
+In a real world scenario, I might decide that the time spent refactoring is not worth the time saved.
+If the data set was significantly larger, or we were looking to scale the analysis, I could see this process as an advantage, however, for such a small data set, I think the time spent became a disadvantage.

 2. *How do these pros and cons apply to refactoring the original VBA script?*

 	- **Pros:** Refactoring the original VBA script provides the opportunity for a cleaner script with less for loops.
 This creates a higher liklihood for outside readers to understand your script, or for the original coder to come back after a length of time and dive back into the logic seamlessly.
+It also has the liklihood of faster analysis run times with your data set, which can be advantageous for large data sets.

-	- **Cons:** Though it might have eliminated nested loops, the inclusion of the tickerIndex variable to streamline the four arrays, essentially creates a nested logic that is more difficult to understand - thus significantly increasing the time spent to refactor the code.
+	- **Cons:** The amount of time spent to refactor and trouble shoot the code was significant and does not outweigh the time shaved from the run time.